Lgeoffrion/cookie-swap/README.md

 A couple of things that worked well for us are listed below.

-* nodemailer was fairly easy to implement and use - code snippet below
+* Implementing nodemailer was fairly easy to implement and use - code snippet 1 below

+* The code for the complete button worked well and was implemented with very few lines of code. - See code snippet 2

 ## Running the tests